“Pumpkinface” by Philip Hay

 - Find a way to express gratitude for their lives, their struggle, for everything they’ve left behind.
 You can end the evening with dancing, playing an instrument, meditating in their honour or just taking a walk and feeling their presence in the crispy autumn air.

-This celebration may just as well be centred around your ancestors as a whole, or any spirits you are thankful to at this time.
+This celebration may just as well be centered around your ancestors as a whole, or any spirits you are thankful to at this time.
 If you’d rather hold a more general evening of reminiscence, alter the above accordingly.
 It might turn into a day of researching your heritage, drawing your genealogy tree, looking into the history of a culture you feel especially connected to, etc.

 Most importantly, try not to make it morbid.
 Let it be a celebration, even if the undertone is melancholic contemplate the light of those past lives and focus on expressing gratitude.